AugustNagro/java-async-await/README.md

 * That's not a bad idea.
 * You lose the concurrency features like timeout and retry offered by Rx, Uni, ZIO, etc.
 * Maybe you're already using Async libraries; the effort to migrate back to sync is gigantic, whereas introducing Async-Await can be done incrementally.

-## See Also
-An optimized implementation for Vertx: https://github.com/AugustNagro/vertx-async-await

 ## Alternative Approaches